-One way scientists went about tackling the mystery of populous particle families was to construct a chart delineating the features of all known elementary particles [see box at right], analogous to the periodic table of chemical elements.
+One way scientists went about tackling the mystery of populous particle families was to construct a chart delineating the features of all known elementary particles [see box above], analogous to the periodic table of chemical elements.
 The periodic table offered physicists the first hints that the chemical elements might not be fundamental, that systematic patterns in the atom's inner structure might account for similar properties of elements in particular rows and columns.

 The table of quarks and leptons has three columns called generations (which is why the mystery of particle multiplicity is now referred to as the generation problem).
 Generation I, at the far left, includes the up and down quark as well as the electron and electron neutrino—everything needed to explain our familiar universe.
 Generation II contains the somewhat more massive versions of the same particles; generation III has the most massive of all.

 The Standard Model treats the quarks and leptons as pointlike particles without any internal structure.
 But the patterns within the table, as within chemistry's periodic table, raise the possibility that the differences in generations stem from the configuration of even smaller building blocks of matter within quarks and leptons.